FWolfe/Zomboid-Modding-Guide/README.md

 ```

 #### media/
-*required folder*
 The actual content of your mod will be placed in subfolders of the `media` folder

 #### media/scripts/
-*optional folder*
 This folder contains text files with item, vehicles and recipe definitions.
 See the section on Scripts for more information.

 #### media/models/
-*optional folder*
 Used for 3d models of weapons, vehicles etc.

 #### media/textures/
-*optional folder*
+Icons, 3d model textures and the like go in here, in `.png` format.
+Pay attention to the naming scheme: Item icons should use the `Item_` prefix.

 #### media/sounds/
-*optional folder*
+Sound files go in here, in `.wav` or `.ogg` format.

 #### media/lua/
-*optional folder but required for lua scripts*
 If your mod includes any .lua scripts, you will need this folder as well as at least one of the subfolders listed below.
 Any .lua files need to go in the subfolders, not directly in this one.

+#### media/lua/shared/
+Used for lua scripts shared by client and server-side logic.
+These are the first Lua scripts that get loaded.

 #### media/lua/client/
-*optional folder*
 Used for client-side scripts.
 UI elements, context menus timed actions and the like.

-#### media/lua/shared/
-*optional folder*
+These get loaded after any 'shared' lua scripts.

 #### media/lua/server/
-*optional folder*
+Used for servers-side scripts.
+Item spawning, core farming, weather and other server-side events.
+These only get loaded when the game is actually started (loading a save, starting a server, etc).

 ----------------------------------------------------------------------------------

 ## The Scripts
 Items, recipes, vehicles and similar stuff is defined in .txt files in the `media/scripts/` directory.
 These files are seperated into various `{ block }` types.
 Within these blocks exist items properties: its name, how much it weighs, what type of item it is, how much time recipes take, what ingredients are required, how much horsepower a vehicle has, etc.

-Each of the various block types has different attribute/value types, and syntax can vary slightly from other block types (items vs recipes), but the overall format is a same:
+Each of the various block types has different attribute/value types, and syntax can vary slightly from other block types (items vs recipes), but the overall format is the same:

 A basic example:
 ```